MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-fulfillment-provider.md

 1. For **Is Required**, enter "Yes."
 1. Select **Save and close**.

-## Add provider definition logic definition to IOMLabProviders solution
+## Add provider definition logic definition to IOMLabProviders solution (RequestBin)

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing\IOM Provider Definition Logic Definition**.